adamfitz/bash-scripting/README.md

 # bash-scripting
-Some basic shell scripts I use
+Some basic shell scripts I sometimes find useful

 subnetCheck.sh - do a reverse lookup on all Ipv4 addresses in a /24 netblock